ArthurDanjou/artchat/content/writings/rag-ai-agents.md

 - **RAG** acts as an external memory or knowledge source for AI agents, providing them with up-to-date information to improve their decision-making and outputs.
 - **AI agents**, powered by LLMs, can process this information and take actions based on it, whether it's generating a response, making a decision, or interacting with other systems.

 For example, imagine an AI agent that's tasked with assisting a business in handling customer inquiries.
 It could use RAG to retrieve relevant customer information and FAQs, then generate a response based on that data.
-It might then take action by sending an email or updating a CRM system based on the customer’s query.
+It might then take action by sending an email or updating a CRM system based on the customer's query.

 This synergy leads to **autonomous, efficient systems** that can process, reason, and act in a dynamic environment.